4 Things To Consider Before Going Gluten-Free

 Use the following as a guide to a gluten-free diet:

 - Avoid all foods containing wheat, oats, barley and rye.
-While technically oats are gluten-free, it is best to include even the gluten-free version in your initial elimination phase.
+While technically oats are gluten-free, it is best to remove even the gluten-free version in your initial elimination phase.

 - Read labels carefully.
 Gluten can turn up in cold cuts, soups, dressings, candies and soy sauce.
 Be aware of ingredients such as starch, modified food starch, hydrolyzed vegetable protein (HVP), hydrolyzed plant protein (HPP), texturized vegetable protein (TVP), binders, fillers, excipients, extenders, malt and natural flavorings, all of which may indicate the presence of gluten.
 When getting started, find an app for your phone that can help sort through the confusion or make sure your packaged foods state “gluten-free” on the label.